ci-cada/100DaysOfCode/Day_2/Day_2.md

   - Abstract

   ### Static
-  Used mainly in variables and methods in classes, Class variables being those reference by the class name rather the object name.
+  Used mainly in variables and methods in classes, Class variables being those reference by the class name rather than the object name.
   ### Final
   Applicable to classes, methods and variables.
   They make variables constant